Brad Staples' Trip Report

 Sleeping on the Liveaboard:

-Our clients will sleep on the liveaboard.
-There will be toilets and shower facilities.
+Anglers sleep on the liveaboard.
+There are toilets and shower facilities.

 Raul Castenada - The Outfitter

 Please be aware that Scorpion Atoll is an isolated destination; there are no medical facilities.
+Medical Evacuation Insurance and Trip Cancellation Insurance are both required.
 We hope that future fishing trips will be as good as we had experienced during our trip.
 Raul has been running trips here for the last eight years, a few each year.
 In the past, he was having clients sleep on the beach before using a nice liveaboard boat.
-I've been holding off until he had the liveaboard option, which he has had for a couple of years now.
 Raul said that our group experienced normal fishing conditions and good weather.
 Based on the experience of the anglers, he thought that the numbers of Bonefish landed were similar to his past trips, except for one or two times when they’d experienced bad weather.

 Note: Double occupancy / price per person.
-Prices are subject to change and are based on a commitment from five anglers.
+Prices are subject to change and are based on a commitment from four anglers.